data-integration-toolkit/ditk/graph/completion/gae/readme.md

  scikit-learn,
  scipy

-## Dataset
+## Benchmarks

 The data set that can be used has been added in the folder test.
 The test data could not be presented in a text file because it is an adjacency matrix.
+This code needs 2 adjacency matrices.
 Hence cannot use the the test sample as given common to the group.

 ## Run